DosLlamas/DosLlamas/README.md

 With coding I took the same approach: Self initiative and Obsession.
 I now focus on building apps and making tech-related podcasts that impact others from negative to positive.
 I continue to read programming books, watch videos, talk with software engineer friends, teach, and travel to Hackathons or events -- places where people like me are.

 There's someting mysterious about languages that I may keep searching for until I die.
 They constantly change as people change and update.
 You become aware of the pros and cons each language inherently has.
+But one thing never changes, they reflect us as people becuase that's what they're about.
 They're what separates us from the animals -- Using tools to represent what we see, to solve problems and impact others for years and years in the future, constantly learning from the past.

 Currently I have my eyes on Portuguese and Java as my next languages.
 Stay tuned.
 <br>